TechGiovanni/Zendesk-Support-Administrator/README.md

 - The difference, however, can be found in the assigned role.
 The role defines what a user can or cannot do and end users, for example, do not possess the necessary rights to log in to the actual helpdesk environment.
 - In Zendesk, <strong>users</strong> are also referred to as <strong>people</strong>.
 Both are equivalent terms.
 The same applies to the two terms <strong>end-users</strong> and <strong>customers</strong>.

-- You can easily access the whole list of users by following these two steps:
+- We can easily access the whole list of users by following these two steps:

 1. Click on the Admin icon (gear symbol) located in Zendesk's sidebar.
-2. then click "Go to Admin Center"
+2. then click "Go to Admin Center".
 <br>
 <p align="center">
 <img src="https://imgur.com/jI9lfgN.png"/>